 That perfect stranger and I came out completely bonded.
 We didn’t even realize we were clinging to each other for dear life and they had to pull us apart.

 We were fortunate to have a National Geographic photographer on the boat with us because they were trying to get certain shots for him.
 They threw out what was called a “cookie” which was basically a cut out of a seal.
 Great Whites kill their prey by surprising their victims from below and delivering one fatal blow.
 They then circle back to see what they got.

 Do Great White Sharks eat Humans?

 Great White Sharks don’t eat humans.
 We are just too bony for them.
 But humans don’t always survive that “sample bite” and bleed out before reaching the shore.

 This diving group was trying to prove that when a shark struck a person paddling on a surfboard, the shark was mistaking it for a seal.
 In fact, they had side-by-side pictures looking up from below, you can only see the dark silhouette and the shape was almost identical.
 The cookie was used to entice the shark to breach so that the photographer could capture it on film.
 They are the only shark to display that behavior.

 My mother came along for the ride but kept reminding me how crazy I was for even wanting to do this.
 When I got out of the cage and was trying to take off my wet suit and slow my heart rate, I heard cheering.
 I looked up to see me 70-year-old mother getting dropped into the cage.
 She turned back to give me a thumbs up.

-It was a once in a lifetime experience and I couldn’t wait to tell my travel-loving best friend all about it.
+It was a once-in-a-lifetime experience and I couldn’t wait to tell my travel-loving best friend that I went diving with great white sharks.
 She was traveling to South Africa with her boyfriend and I told her she couldn’t miss this.

 Don’t take my Travel Advice when Diving with Great White Sharks